 The ligaments that encase the sacroiliac joint may be disrupted due to injury or degenerate due to age, allowing the joint to have excessive motion.
 This excessive motion may inflame and disrupt the joint and surrounding nerves.

-Your physician may also refer to sacroiliac joint pain by other terms like sacroiliitis, SI joint degeneration, SI joint inflammation, SI joint syndrome, SI joint disruption and SI joint strain.
+Your Hackettstown or Newton physician may also refer to sacroiliac joint and lower back pain by other terms like sacroiliitis, SI joint degeneration, SI joint inflammation, SI joint syndrome, SI joint disruption and SI joint strain.

 How do the symptoms of sacroiliac joint pain present?